Skip to content

 What is context?

-In step #1, thread_create is preparing to launch the child thread, and an important part of such preparation is to allocate a piece of memory for the stack of the child thread, shown as the shaded region.
+In step #1, thread_create is preparing to launch the child thread, and an important part of such preparation is to allocate a piece of memory for the child thread's stack, shown as the shaded region.
 Therefore, we now have two stacks in the memory which is the key feature of multithreaded programs: one stack for each thread.

 The sp in the picture indicates the stack pointer.
-At step #1, the stack pointer points to the stack of the main thread, and the program counter points to the code of thread_create().
+In step #1, the stack pointer points to the main thread's stack, and the program counter points to an instruction of thread_create.
 Therefore, we say that the CPU is in the context of the main thread.
-The move from step #1 to step #2 is an example of context switch: the stack pointer now points to the stack of the child thread and the program counter points to printf.
-Therefore, in step #2, the CPU is in the context of the child thread.
+The move from step #1 to step #2 is an example of context switch: the stack pointer now points to the stack of the child thread, and the program counter points to printf.
+The CPU is thus in the context of the child thread in step #2.

 Control flow details